CrustaceanHermit/Grimworld/README.md

 One suggestion i have is regarding perhaps a logbook, tis a habbit i'm getting into.
 And if you don't find it too much work it's something we could make a file on sometime.
-But you are smart, i am sure you'll be able to figure this site out. i will try to test some functionality when i start with my c# course.
+I will try to test some functionality when i start with my c# course.

 Much grim verry dark darkness indeed my friend!